 While there will always be job-specific skills that an employer is looking for, most employers will also want you to have some transferable skills.
 These transferable skills are called employability skills.
 Having employability skills can help you get employment.
 There are five skills that employers want you to have no matter what industry you are working in.
-Being a sabbatical officer is a great opportunity to develop these key skills employers love.
-A sabbatical officer is full-time paid individual elected by the student union to represent the students
+Being an officer is a great opportunity to develop these key skills employers love.
+An officer is a full-time paid individual elected by the student union to represent the students

-This post will tell you the five employability skills that you could develop as a sabbatical officer.
+This post will tell you the five employability skills that you could develop as an officer.
 Here are the five skills:

-The primary duty of a sabbatical officer is to address any issues that threaten the students’ welfare, accommodation, finances, health, and other areas that are vital to student life.
-As a sabbatical officer, you will develop your communication skills because you will be writing press releases, communicating with sensitivity on behalf of the student community, negotiating with other departments of the school, and influencing and convincing other sabbatical officers.
+The primary duty of an officer is to address any issues that threaten the students’ welfare, accommodation, finances, health, and other areas that are vital to student life.
+As an officer, you will develop your communication skills because you will be writing press releases, communicating with sensitivity on behalf of the student community, negotiating with other departments of the school, and influencing and convincing other officers.
 Being a good communicator is a skill that prospective employers are looking for in their employees.

 2.Problem Solving/Decision making

-When you become a sabbatical officer you agree to be the voice of the students and that means tackling and resolving issues relevant to the student body.
-That said, as a sabbatical officer you will develop problem solving and decision making skills.
+When you become an officer you agree to be the voice of the students and that means tackling and resolving issues relevant to the student body.
+That said, as an officer you will develop problem solving and decision making skills.
 For an employer, this means they can count on you to work successfully under tough circumstances

-Being a sabbatical officer is a full-time commitment.
+Being an officer is a full-time commitment.
 You need to be disciplined, manage multiple tasks or projects, and demonstrate flexibility and adaptability to changes.
-A sabbatical officer’s schedule includes ensuring widespread information that are relevant to students, attend meetings, resolve issues, support and lead other officers then find time to eat, sleep, socialize and do work.
-Any person that can handle the daily duties of a sabbatical officer is an excellent candidate for employment.
+An officer’s schedule includes ensuring widespread information that are relevant to students, attend meetings, resolve issues, support and lead other officers then find time to eat, sleep, socialize and do work.
+Any person that can handle the daily duties of an officer is an excellent candidate for employment.

 Let's Wrap This Up

-You will need job-specific skills for most companies, but the transferable skills and character traits you will develop as a sabbatical officer will translate well in any workplace.
-Certainly, it is not required to be a sabbatical officer to get a hired in the future.
-But if you have the dedication and the passion to be a sabbatical officer, then you should elect yourself to be the University’s next sabbatical officer.
+You will need job-specific skills for most companies, but the transferable skills and character traits you will develop as an officer will translate well in any workplace.
+Certainly, it is not required to be an officer to get hired in the future.
+But if you have the dedication and the passion to be an officer, then you should elect yourself to be the University’s next officer.
 You will have a transformative experience and it just might help you land your dream job!